sqzr2319/sqzr2319/README.md

 ✨ I'm interested in Mathematics and Computer Science, and now I'm learning AI (ML/DL/LLM) through Tsinghua University Student Research Training program.

-💻 In high school, I used to enjoy competitive programming and compete in Olympiad in Informatics (OI), welcome to my [Luogu account](https://www.luogu.com.cn/user/218400).
+💻 In high school, I used to enjoy competitive programming and compete in Olympiad in Informatics (OI), here is my [Luogu account](https://www.luogu.com.cn/user/218400).

 📝 I'm now a member of [@SSAST](https://github.com/ssast-tech), participating in the development of THUAI-8 (Unity C#, Frontend).